Winston-Salem Workplace Accident Lawyers Handle Compensation Claims

 - The employee termination was based on their decision to initiate a workers’ compensation claim

-If you or a loved one were wrongfully terminated due to a work-related injury, it’s essential to hire a North Carolina workplace accident lawyer to help fight for your legal employee rights regarding workers’ compensation.
+If you or a loved one were wrongfully terminated due to a work-related injury, it’s essential to hire a Winston-Salem workers’ compensation attorney to help fight for your legal employee rights regarding workers’ compensation.

 It’s essential to talk with a doctor to see if you have any work restrictions from your injury.
 If so, your employer may possibly required by law to make an effort to accommodate those work restrictions.

 In some work-related cases, if the employer is unable to accommodate an employee’s work restrictions and the victim has reached the maximum medical improvement (MMI), the employer can then terminate the employee.
 If so, you should consult an attorney to determine what benefits you are due.